Lex

 Lex's ideal table

 My idea table is one where the players all respect and genuinely like one another.
 I like a vibe of cooperative storytelling.
 I love players who focus on making decisions based on the story, their characters' personalities, and what they would do in the situation, and leave it to me to worry about the rules.
 I really appreciate players who try to make sure everyone gets their turn in the spotlight.
 I love players who get into the game, the setting, and their characters.
-I appreciate players who support one another and their ideas.
+I appreciate players who support one another and everyone's ideas.
 I love it when a player puts their character into danger because it's the right thing to do, even if it may turn out badly for their character and even the whole party.
 I love it when PCs are heroic and take risks to do the right thing.

 Featured Prompts